Full Gear (2024)

 The 2024 Full Gear was a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It was the sixth annual Full Gear and took place on Saturday, November 23, 2024, at the Prudential Center in Newark, New Jersey, marking the second Full Gear held at the venue, after 2022.
+It was the sixth annual Full Gear and took place on November 23, 2024, at the Prudential Center in Newark, New Jersey, marking the second Full Gear held at the venue, after 2022.

 Twelve matches were contested at the event, including three on the "Zero Hour" pre-show.
 In the main event, Jon Moxley defeated Orange Cassidy to retain the AEW World Championship.
 In other prominent matches, Bobby Lashley defeated Swerve Strickland by technical submission, Kyle Fletcher defeated Will Ospreay, MJF defeated Roderick Strong by submission, and Daniel Garcia defeated Jack Perry by submission to win the AEW TNT Championship.

 Production

 The event was held at the Prudential Center in Newark, New Jersey, marking the second Full Gear held at the venue, after 2022.

 Background

 Full Gear is a professional wrestling pay-per-view (PPV) event held annually in November by All Elite Wrestling (AEW) since 2019, generally around the week of Veterans Day.
 It is one of AEW's "Big Five" PPVs, which includes Double or Nothing, All In, All Out, and Revolution, their five biggest pay-per-view events produced throughout the year.
 Out of the five, Full Gear is AEW's only pay-per-view to be traditionally held on a Saturday.
 On April 11, 2024, AEW announced that the sixth Full Gear event would take place on November 23, 2024, at the Prudential Center in Newark, New Jersey, marking the second Full Gear held at the venue, after 2022.